Today I am going to explain the main parts of an IC Engine.

 Connecting Rod-

-Connecting rod transmits the piston load(gas force) to the crank.
+The connecting rod transmits the piston load(gas force) to the crank.
 It converts the reciprocating motion of the piston into the rotary motion of the crankshaft.
-These are basically made of nickel, chrome, and vanadium steels by the forging process.

 Crank and Crankshaft-